ProcessOptimizingDataAnalyst/WeCloudData_Projects/README.md

 # WeCloudData_Projects
 Miderterm-Exam-Project Objective: Develop an ETL data pipeline where data from multiple sources are moved into a database.
-Final-Exam_Project Objective: Build a real-time application that collects streaming data via IoT devices located on buses.
+Final-Exam-Project Objective: Build a real-time application that collects streaming data via IoT devices located on buses.